DeadNord/deadnord/README.md

 <div id="header" align="center">
   <h1>Hello there, I'm Yehor Osipov</h1>
   <p>I am a Full-Stack Developer.
-Coming to my skills I know how to create the Front-End and Back-End part of the servers.
+Coming to my skills I know how to create the Front-End and Back-End parts.
 I feel especially good when I see that the website and app works perfectly.
 </p>
 </div>